induktio/thinker/Details.md

 When the unit involved in combat is inside the base tile, Children's Creche grants +1 morale for all units and cancels penalties from negative SE morale rating for non-native units.
 For native units inside the base tile and in the absence of Creche, Brood Pit grants +1 lifecycle.
 This effect does not stack with Creche and has no effect on non-native units.
 Neither Creche nor Brood Pit affects combat outside the base tile even if the unit's home base contains such facilities.
-Like before, Brood Pit still affects native unit lifecycle when they are built.

 AI production bonuses